CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/network_traffic_annotations.md

      field.
    * `destination_other`: Human readable description in case the destination points to `OTHER`.
+   * `internal`: Data that is meant to be visible internally, example point of contacts, should be placed inside internal field.
+This field should not be used in any external reports.
+     * `contacts`: A person's or team's email address who are point-of-contact for questions, issues, or bugs related to this network request.
+   * `last_reviewed`: Date when this annotation was last reviewed in YYYY-MM-DD format.
-* `TrafficPolicy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.
+* `policy`: These set of fields specify the controls that a user may have on disabling or limiting the network request and its trace.
    * `cookies_allowed`: Specifies if this request stores and uses cookies or not.
 Use values `YES` or `NO`.